 Figure 3: A bird's-eye view of the arena.
+All dimensions are in millimetres.

 Figure 4: Seven 250mm wide markers are spaced evenly along each 8m arena wall.
 The markers are placed 50mm above the floor.
 All dimensions are in millimetres.